 Once an Aurora license is purchased and installed, four I/O ports are reserved exclusively for Aurora communication, enabling communication via four channels simultaneously.
 Each NovaCor chassis can handle a maximum of 256 variables communicated via Aurora.
-A link speed of 2 Gbps is supported.
+A link speed of 2 Gbps and a maximum fibre length of 3 kilometres are supported.

 On the NovaCor chassis, I/O ports 21-24 are reserved for Aurora communication.

 Aurora can be used in both the Mainstep and Substep environments.
 The Aurora feature is available for both NovaCor and PB5-based RTDS Simulator hardware systems.
 Small timestep compatibility is maintained for PB5 systems.

 Users may refer to the Aurora component manual in the RSCAD software for more details on the Aurora implementation and capabilities.

 RTDS Technologies has collaborated with the manufacturers of four-quadrant amplifiers to develop custom-built digital interfaces via the Aurora protocol.
 Using a direct digital interface decreases loop delays and increases ease of use in PHIL work.